sfreeley/puzzle-post/README.md

 # puzzle-post

 Inspired by exchanging puzzles with family members, this fullstack application allows multiple users to post puzzles they have completed and share them with others.
+Users are able to request puzzles and the current owners of the puzzles are able to approve or deny these requests.

 ## Application Overview